shrenikm/website_src/content/posts/2024-04-03-zmp-generating-bipedal-walking-trajectories.md

 2. The COM (Given by the forward kinematics $\fcom(q_k)$) must be at $\gcom(t_k)$
 3. $\qkj$ for the joint indices $j$ corresponding to the upper body (Set $U$) must be 0

-In order to generate smooth trajectories, we add a quadratic cost between the joint angles of successive sample points.
+In order to generate smooth trajectories, we add a cost between the joint angles of successive sample points.
 This will help prevent the solver from finding solutions that switch rapidly, especially when multiple IK solutions are available for a given sample point.

 The optimization problem looks something like: